FlaviaTG/BioPopWork/README.md

 picard -Xmx2g -Xms1g -XX:ParallelGCThreads=3 MarkDuplicates TMP_DIR=tmp I=sample.GAACCGCG.aln.sam.sort.bam O=sample.GAACCGCG.aln.sam.sort.bam.dedup.bam METRICS_FILE=sample.GAACCGCG.aln.sam.sort.bam.dedup.bam.metrics.txt MAX_RECORDS_IN_RAM=1000000 REMOVE_DUPLICATES=true TAGGING_POLICY=All
 ```
 ### Basic stats
 Obtain basic stats of the alignments with samtools, total reads mapped and unmapped, and the amount of reads with good quality.
 The stats could take longer.
 Run all in a loop and create a new file with all the info.
 This could take about a day.
-See example job in: `Job-countReads.sh` and `Job-Depth.sh`
+See example job in: `Job-countReads.sh` and `Job-Depth.sh`.
+For plots see `Plot-mappedReads.R`

 ```
 samtools idxstats sample.TGCGAGAC.aln.sam.sort.bam